 - Choosing his coursework

-Lack of focus contributed to his MCAT score
+- His lack of focus contributed to low MCAT scores.

-- Got all the materials he could find
+- Getting the best MCAT prep materials he could find

 - Study, study, study!